wilaw/carp/draft-law-moq-carp.md

 0123456789012345678901234567890123456789012345678901234567890123456789012345678901234567
 CARP Streaming Format (CARP) is a media format designed to deliver CMAF [CMAF] and LOC [LOC] compliant media content over MOQ Transport (MOQT) [MoQTransport].
-CARP extends WARP and retains all the capabilities and features of WARP including the catalog format, timeline, ABR switching and LOC support.
+CARP extends WARP and retains all the scope, capabilities and features of WARP including the catalog format, timeline, ABR switching and LOC support.
 CARP is targeted at real-time and interactive levels of live latency, as well as VOD content.

-This document describes version 1 of the CARP streaming format
+This document describes version 1 of the CARP streaming format.

 # WARP Extension
-This
+All of the specifications, requirements, and terminology defined in [WARP] apply to implementations of this extension unless explicitly noted otherwise in this document.

 # Conventions and Definitions